claudiorivera/address-book/README.md

 # address-book

-Address Book lets you add and manage your contacts.
+It's an address book!
+It lets you add and manage your contacts.

 ## Technologies Used